-The center features more than 400 space artifacts as well as numerous permanent and traveling exhibits, attractions and theaters related to the exciting future and remarkable past of America’s human space-flight program – all for one admission price.
+The center features more than 400 space artifacts as well as numerous permanent and traveling exhibits, attractions, and theaters related to the exciting future and remarkable past of America’s human space-flight program – all for one admission price.

 Lyndon B. Johnson Space Center has served as mission control for the Gemini, Apollo, Skylab, Apollo–Soyuz, and Space Shuttle missions, and also handles ground control for the American portion of the International Space Station.
-It is also home to the upcoming Artemis missions return to the Moon.
+It is also home to the upcoming Artemis mission return to the Moon.
 With Artemis missions, NASA will land the first woman and first person of color on the Moon, using innovative technologies to explore more of the lunar surface than ever before.

 How Long To Spend At Space Center Houston

 Me being a space geek I could spend all day!
 I would plan a minimum of three hours but that won’t give you a lot of time to get the full experience.
 The Tram Tours alone are 45-60 minutes each.
-We spent about five hours at Space Center Houston, did the blue and white tram tours and saw quite a bit but missed a lot too.
+We spent about five hours at Space Center Houston, did the blue and white tram tours, and saw quite a bit but missed a lot too.